ipshipyard/p2p-forge/README.md

   - `dynamo TABLE_NAME` for production-grade key-value store shared across multiple instances (where all credentials are set via AWS' standard environment variables: `AWS_REGION`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`)
   - `badger DB_PATH` for local key-value store (good for local development and testing)

+#### Denylists

+Optional plugin for blocking IPs from requesting certificates and resolving `A`/`AAAA` records.
+See [docs/denylist.md](docs/denylist.md) for configuration details.

+#### Metrics

+Prometheus metrics are exposed via the standard CoreDNS metrics plugin.
+See [docs/METRICS.md](docs/METRICS.md) for p2p-forge specific metrics.

 ### Example

 Below is a basic example of starting a DNS server that handles the IP based domain names as well as ACME challenges.